lief-project/LIEF/doc/sphinx/formats/pe/index.rst

 Introduction
 ************

-PE binaries can be parsed with LIEF using the |lief-pe-parse| function.
+PE binaries can be parsed using the |lief-pe-parse| function.

 .. tabs::